 Stitching together a tightly-woven blend of styles and influences, Sometimes Blind entwines the core threads of rock music into a melodic tapestry that weaves in all colors of the audio spectrum.
-Their sound is rooted upon Garrett Johnson's steady, grooving drums, and reinforced by Josh Laughlin's thumping, busy bass lines and Dan Van Ordstrand's fluid guitar rhythms; capped by Dylan Smestad's expressive, soulful vocals and injected with Matthew Goad's crisp, articulate guitar solos; all accented by Katie Johnson's delicate harmonies.
+Their sound is rooted upon Garrett Johnson's steady, grooving drums, and reinforced by Josh Laughlin's thumping, busy bass lines and Dan Van Ordstrand's fluid guitar rhythms; capped by Tony Rust's expressive, soulful vocals and injected with Sydney Crapser's crisp, articulate guitar solos.

-With influences such as The Allman Brothers, Creedence Clearwater Revival, Sublime and John Mayer, they are a rock band with working-class ethos built on letting the music speak for itself.
+With influences such as The Allman Brothers, Creedence Clearwater Revival, The Rolling Stones and John Mayer, they are a rock band with working-class ethos built on letting the music speak for itself.
 In true do-it-yourself fashion, they wrote, recorded, and self-produced their debut eponymous EP in August 2017, and released their second EP in the summer of 2018.

 Notable achievements for the band include a feature article in the Spring 2018 edition of Emerald Valley Magazine, with the magazine saying of the band, "Blending several genres of music, Sometimes Blind mixes classic rock, folk, blues and jazz, into harmonious melodies that please the ear and sway the hips."
 They were also a finalist in the Sprout City Studio's Battle of the Bands in the summer of 2018, and a Top 10 Local Finalist in the KNRQ Next2Rock Contest in the fall of 2017.

 Alongside these events, the band regularly performs at wineries, breweries, music venues and community events throughout Eugene, Oregon and the outlying area.
 Sometimes Blind are consistently invited back after each performance.
 Just some of the establishments where the band has frequently played include Sweet Cheeks Winery, Creswell Coffee Company, Cornucopia on 5th, and Coldfire Brewing.